mwpastore/sinja/README.md

 ### Query Parameters

-The JSON:API specification states that any unhandled query parameters should cause the request to abort with HTTP status 400.
+The {json:api} specification states that any unhandled query parameters should cause the request to abort with HTTP status 400.
 To enforce this requirement, Sinja maintains a global "whitelist" of acceptable query parameters as well as a per-route whitelist, and interrogates your application to see which features